-- Ms. Hoek represented the world's largest retailer in a major multi-district antitrust class action pending in the United States District Court for the Northern District of California.
+- In re Online DVD Rental Antitrust Litigation.
+Ms. Hoek represented the world’s largest retailer in a major multi-district antitrust class action pending in the United States District Court for the Northern District of California.
 The case was brought by current and former subscribers to online DVD rental services who asserted claims for illegal market allocation and attempted monopolization of the home entertainment market.
 The Court granted summary judgment dismissing the claims of one group of subscribers.
-SG negotiated a favorable settlement for its client as to the remaining group of subscribers, subject to the Court's final approval.
+SG negotiated a favorable settlement for its client as to the remaining group of subscribers.

 - MicroUnity Systems Engineering, Inc. v.
 Intel and Dell (United States District Court, Eastern District of Texas) (2005).
 Susman Godfrey brought this patent infringement case on behalf of its client MicroUnity against Intel and Dell.
 The complaint alleged that Intel’s Pentium III, Pentium 4, and Pentium M processors, and Dell’s use of those processors, infringed several MicroUnity patents covering mediaprocessor technology.
 Ms. Hoek handled discovery and developing the damages case.
 Just weeks before trial, the parties reached a confidential settlement, the financial terms of which Intel disclosed in its Third Quarter 2005 10-Q. National media reported on the significance of the case, including articles in the New York Times, the Wall Street Journal, and several technology news outlets.